How to Reduce Your Carbon Footprint

 Our planet is beautiful, gives us life, and it’s the only one we have.
 We have a responsibility to take care of it — to be stewards of our Spaceship, so it can be a better, safer place for everyone.
 To do that, we need to think of and act on ways we can reduce carbon dioxide emissions in our day-to-day activities.

-While most of the impact comes from corporations that we have little control over, we can empower ourselves to make some changes that align with what we want our future to look like.
+While most of the impact on climate change comes from corporations that we have little control over, we can empower ourselves to make some changes that align with what we want our future to look like.

 In summary, here's the list of things we can do at home to reduce our carbon footprint: